scobru/shogun-cc/README.md

 Registers a listener that is triggered whenever a valid, correctly-decrypted message propagates to your node.

-- `callback`: Function called with a single object `{ text: string, ts: number, key: string }`.
+- `callback`: Function called with a single object `{ sender: string, type: string, content: any, ts: number, key: string }`.

-#### `await chat.send(text)`
+#### `await chat.send(content, type = 'text')`

-Encrypts text and timestamp using SEA, propagates it to the P2P network, and caches the key locally so the network echo won't replay it on your `onMessage` handler.
+Encrypts the payload and timestamp using SEA, propagates it to the P2P network, and caches the key locally so the network echo won't replay it on your `onMessage` handler.

-- `text`: Normal string payload.
+- `content`: String payload or structured JSON object.
+- `type`: Optional string to define the type of the message (defaults to `'text'`).
 Returns a promise that resolves the unique Gun `key` created for propagation.

 #### `chat.clear()`